 Wednesday January 19, 2005 Day 12

 We had the same noisy, windy, and wet night as the one before, although in the morning the wind was less, just 15-25 knots from the E. I did various odds and ends in the boat while Manos and his computer went to the Pato Bravo, the marina restaurant.
 Later I too took my iBook to the Club Nautico.
 I connected the iBook to the DSL and had no problem accessing the Internet.
-The only problem is that I am running OS X on the iBook and they are running OS 9.
-It is hard to make sense of their system because I have not used OS 9 for a few years and all the menus and dialogs on their iMacs are in Portuguese.
+The only problem was that I was running OS X on the iBook and they were running OS 9.
+It was hard to make sense of their system because I had not used OS 9 for a few years and all the menus and dialogs on their iMacs were in Portuguese.
 But even though I set one of their iMacs to the exact TCP/ IP settings as the ones of my iBook it still could not access the Internet.
 Very puzzling!
 I was not sure what to do for them.

 I joined Manos at the Pato and we had lunch: fresh sardines and beer.
 We also treated David to a beer.
 We also got our laundry back.